NickWebber21/CAPE/README.md

 Things you may want to cover:

 * Ruby version
 * System dependencies
 * Configuration
 * Database creation
 * Database initialization
 * How to run the test suite
 * Services (job queues, cache servers, search engines, etc.)
 * Deployment instructions
 * ...

 # TODO:
-- Students should be able to make presentations
-- Display list of users and corresponding presentations when making an eval
-- Doesn't look like presenter can create new presentations.
-- Make email also be called username (Email/Username) since it is used to sign in
-- `static_pages_controller.rb` is doesn't do anything.
+- Due date is required?
+This is good for unqiue presentation records but
+- Complete README
+- Students create/edit evaluations links are broken
+- When displaying the entire tables, it would be better to also display the primary key `id` to differentiate between records with same data.
+- Currently, new evaluations are filled out with the User filling out the evaluation but there is no way to associate presenters with the presentation
+    - Authors table is going to fix this
+    - MAKE `user_id` and `presentation_id` unique in both Authors and Evaluations tables and validate them.
+- No easy way for professors to see all evaluations without first clicking to show a presentation, clicking new evaluation, then back to evaluations
 - Flesh out `admin` role
-- TESTS TESTS TESTS TESTS TESTS
+    - Include link to see all tables & records
+    - Possibly include ability to create a new user/presentation/eval
+    - Needs analytical tools according to rubric
+- See list of evaluations.
+Note that both Instructors and Students should be able to see all presentations for their class.
+    - Instructor should be able to see all evaluations.
+    - Students should only be able to see their own evaluations (ones they filled out)
+- tests? <-- Mostly unneeded.
 - PRESENTATION!!!!!!!!!!!!!!!!!!!!!!!
-- Needs analytical tools according to rubric :(
 - Optimize page according to Lighthouse :crying emoji:
+- To prevent students from being able to identify as instructors/TAs, we can have a table for classes and have students join the class.
+This will be more complex and so we will only do this if other people do something similar.

 Can revise project until December 9th.
 Need only a demo for presentation.

-## model-setup branch
-- Students can't create evals for presentations or create presentations.
-- It is nice how User and Presentation autofills in create Evaluation form
-- 1-5 ratings are nice for evaluations
-- No easy way to see all evaluations without first clicking on a presentation, clicking new evaluation, then back to evaluations
-- Due date is required?
-- The `evaluations_controller.rb` has nice `@presentation = Presentation.find(params[:presentation_id])` queries that finds it for you.

-## nick-styling
-- Beautiful.
-Keep the cat.

-## Questions
-- Do we want survey stuff to be in the evaluations table or a separate surveys table?
-There will be quite a few merge conflicts due to migration file differences.
-- Final migration files vs. keeping new migration files
-- What roles do we want?
-Do we need a "Presenter" role in addition to the Instructor/TA and Student roles?
-Should Students instead be able to create a presentation?
-Note that Admins should be able to create everything.

 # Steps for cloning and running the database
 `git clone ...`